SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/model.md

 ===

-Prepare some data in dplyr as for a linear model with a categorical predictor.
+Load some data you might use for a linear model with a categorical predictor of a continuous response.

 ~~~r